alacaze/website/content/project/evidence-and-medicines/index.md

 url_video: ""
 ---

-I am interested in the ways in which evidence from the biomedical sciences is used to inform individual therapeutic decisions.
-This leads to much broader questions:
+A key theme in the philosophy of medicine examines the ways in which evidence *should* inform decisions---individual therapeutic decisions, guideline development and regulatory decisions.

+In broad terms, this project seeks to address some of the following questions:

 * What is the relationship between different types of biomedical evidence, including the mechanisms of basic medical science, evidence from randomized studies and the outputs of modelling and simulation approaches?
 * How should we characterise “causation” in the biomedical sciences?
 What types of evidence give good grounds for inferring causal relationships?